Nemoura dubitans

 I haven't mastered how best to prepare these yet!
 Here I couldn't see the relevant details clearly enough without macerating the abdomen, but time I removed it from the potassium hydroxide before it was over-cleared.
 All the relevant features were clearly visible, but the dark shapes against a dark background didn't photograph well.
 So I then attempted to remove the gunk from inside the abdomen, but I again lost the definition of the edge of sternite 7 and the projection on sternite 9.
 This individual came to light (LEDs) - I think the first time I've had a stonefly attracted to light.

-female Nemoura dubitans showing abdomen tip including sternite 7 (dry and cleared), Wendling Beck Environment Project (Norfolk, UK), 1st May 2022
+female Nemoura dubitans showing abdomen tip including sternite 7 (dry and cleared), Wendling Beck Project (Norfolk, UK), 1st May 2022

 The following were identified using the FBA guide.
 Note that for the female I couldn't make out the details without first clearing the abdomen even though the specimen was freshly dead.
 I could just make out the epiproct prior to clearing but it was a great deal easier to see after clearing.
 The first male and the female were swept together from a piece of grass where I had seen one land.

-male Nemoura dubitans showing epiproct (in situ and detached for clarity), Wendling Beck Environment Project (Norfolk, UK), 29th April 2023
+male Nemoura dubitans showing epiproct (in situ and detached for clarity), Wendling Beck Project (Norfolk, UK), 29th April 2023

 These two weren't coupled when I caught them but soon made the most of each others' company in the pot.